nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # HR Helper User Guide

 HR Helper is a **desktop app for managing employees, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

-If you can type fast, HR Helper can get your employee management tasks done faster than traditional GUI apps.
+HR Helper is mainly targeted at **fledgling companies** (e.g start-ups), who want to have an easy-to-use, intuitive human resource manager.
+With its gentle learning curve and versatility, it can be easily picked up by anyone, and used by any type of company.

+Whether it be 5 staff members or 500 employees, HR Helper has the capability to accommodate a wide range of company sizes and is sure to be an asset to your companies' management system!

 <!-- * Table of Contents -->
 <page-nav-print />